kedacore/keda-docs/content/docs/2.0/scalers/azure-monitor.md

     metricFilter: namespace eq 'default'
     metricAggregationInterval: "0:1:0"
     targetValue: "1"
+    activeDirectoryClientId: <client id value> # Optional, can use TriggerAuthentication as well
-    activeDirectoryClientId: CLIENT_ID_ENV_NAME # Optional, can use TriggerAuthentication as well
+    activeDirectoryClientIdFromEnv: CLIENT_ID_ENV_NAME # Optional, can use TriggerAuthentication as well
-    activeDirectoryClientPassword: CLIENT_PASSWORD_ENV_NAME # Optional, can use TriggerAuthentication as well
+    activeDirectoryClientPasswordFromEnv: CLIENT_PASSWORD_ENV_NAME # Optional, can use TriggerAuthentication as well
 ```

 **Parameter list:**

 - `resourceURI` is the shortened URI to the Azure resource.
 The format is `"<resourceProviderNamespace>/<resourceType>/<resourceName>"`.
 Required.
 - `tenantId` is the tenant id for the Azure resource.
 Used for authentication.
 Required.
 - `subscriptionId` is the subscription id for the Azure resource.
 Used for determining the full resource URI.
 Required.
 - `resourceGroupName` is the resource group for the Azure resource.
 Required.